hardcamls/video-coding/README.md

 # video-coding

-Video compression and decompression in hardware
+Video compression and decompression in hardware.